Police

 Civil Actions

-From pleadings and initial advices, through to interim applications, mediations and trial, Frances has experience of misfeasance claims from beginning to end.
+From pleadings and initial advice, through to interim applications, mediations and trial (with and without a jury), Frances has experience of misfeasance claims from beginning to end.

 Frances’ police law practice reflects the spectrum of issues with which police forces have to grapple.
 She is experienced in arguing cases involving the investigative duty under Article 2/3 ECHR.
 She recently applied to strike out a claim on the basis that the severity threshold for Article 3 was not satisfied.